This post is in partnership with Lionsgate. As always, the opinions are entirely my own.

 For the second coat, I sat the pumpkin upright on a small piece of aluminum foil.
 The paper on the paper plate sticks to the paint.
 Some of the paint stuck to the aluminum foil too and when I peeled it off there were a few missing paint spots on the bottom, but no one can see the bottom so it was no big deal.
-I let it sit overnight to dry.
+Then allow it to dry (I let it sit overnight).

 I also painted a blue pumpkin for Rainbow Dash, and a pink pumpkin for Pinkie Pie.
 I didn’t notice until I got home from the craft store, but my blue paint was satin finish and the pink and purple paints were matte finish.
 So the blue one is quite a bit shinier than the other two.

 Free Printable My Little Pony Face Templates

 Here are the free printable face templates for you to download.
 Click on the link and it will open up a printable 8.5″ x 11″ pdf in a new window:

 Print the face templates on full letter size Sticker Project Paper or Full Size Shipping Labels.
 I really wanted to use something glossy but I couldn’t find anything in stores.
 I recommend trying to find Glossy Sticker Paper if you can get it.
 It will make the colours a lot brighter.

 Then cut out all of the sticker pieces.
 It takes a few minutes to cut out the eyelashes and nose pieces, but it’s really not that bad.
 If you are finding it too tedious, you can cut the eyelashes off the eye and just paint them on the pumpkin with black acrylic paint afterwards.

 Peel off the sticker backing from the face pieces.

 Then press them onto the painted pumpkin.
 Press down all of the edges to make sure it sticks.